AvonleaFisher/Analyzing-NYC-311-Service-Requests/README.md

 After navigating to any profile on the Community District Profiles website, the Indicators Data can be obtained under "Download the Data."
 This dataset contains development and population information for each Community District in New York City.
 Community board names, which correspond to community districts, can also be found in the 311 dataset.

-## Methods
+## Methods and Repository Structure
-The notebooks for this project were organized based on the [OSEMN](https://people.duke.edu/~ccc14/sta-663/DataProcessingSolutions.html) process:
+The notebooks for this project were organized based on the [OSEMN](https://people.duke.edu/~ccc14/sta-663/DataProcessingSolutions.html) process, and should be followed in this order:

 * [Obtaining data](https://github.com/AvonleaFisher/Analyzing-NYC-311-Service-Requests/blob/main/Obtaining_the_Data.ipynb)—Accessed data through the SODA API and Community District profiles.
 * [Scrubbing data](https://github.com/AvonleaFisher/Analyzing-NYC-311-Service-Requests/blob/main/Scrubbing_the_Data.ipynb)—Dealt with missing and unnecessary data, reformatted values for consistency, and merged the two datasets.